-In the month of November I usually write and send devotionals pretraining to thankfulness.
+In the month of November, I usually write and send devotionals pretraining to thankfulness.
 This year, the first devotional of November is one that truly expresses thankfulness to God.
-He has done a great work in my daughter's life.
+He has done great work in my daughter's life.
 I am most thankful.

-Many of you probably recall, Tasha lost her twenty month old son in August.
-The last couple of months have been difficult ones for all of us, especially for Tasha and her husband, Prettis.
+Many of you probably recall, Tasha lost her twenty-month-old son in August.
+The last couple of months have been difficult ones for all of us, especially for Tasha and her husband, Pettis.

 To My Friends Who Pray With Me at Work

 I have never been able to talk in front of a lot of people even on my very best days.
 Now with me being in such an emotional state, it is even harder for me.
 But I do want each of you to know of the great things God has done for me as I have faced the greatest loss and deepest grief you can ever imagine.

 When my son passed away I was devastated.
 I never felt so much pain, anger, guilt, sadness, or loneliness in my life.
 I didn't think I could make it, and I actually didn't want to.
 I've even had thoughts of suicide because I thought being here without my baby would be just too hard to bear.
 One day at work, I had a break down of sorts as everything seemed to hit me all at once.
 I was so overwhelmed.

 I started praying harder than I’ve ever prayed before, harder than I ever knew I could.
 I cried out to God.
 I told Him I needed Him and I knew there was no way I could do this without Him.

 I asked God why He had taken my baby away from me.
 He told me that he was never mine.
 Prett was God’s little angel and was a blessing who was in my life for a little while.

 God told me my son had already served his purpose and had already touched more lives in his short lifetime than many adults who live long lives.